 - CARB Research Project: Benefits of High Efficiency Filtration to Children with Asthma (2018)

 Additional Information on Indoor Air Quality

 - CARB Research Project: Ventilation and Indoor Air Quality in New Homes (2009)

 - Formaldehye in Indoor Air

 - Asthma and Air Pollution

 - CARB Report: Air Quality in Child Care Facilities

 - Flooring Made with Composite Wood Products

-If you need further assistance after reviewing these links, please call us at 916-445-0753.
-If you are interested in upcoming activities related to the regulation, sign up for the Air Cleaner Regulation Email Distribution List or email us at email@example.com.
+If you need further assistance after reviewing these links, contact us at (916) 445-0753.
+If you are interested in upcoming activities related to the regulation, subscribe to the Air Cleaner Regulation Topic or contact us at firstname.lastname@example.org.